arshad-yaseen/monacopilot/README.md

 ### Custom Headers

 You can add custom headers to the provider's completion requests.
-For example, if you select `OpenAI` as your provider, you can add a custom header to the OpenAI chat completion requests made by Monacopilot.
+For example, if you select `OpenAI` as your provider, you can add a custom header to the OpenAI completion requests made by Monacopilot.

 ```javascript
 const copilot = new Copilot(process.env.API_KEY, {